vovapolu/ensime.github.io/editors/emacs/troubleshooting.md

 Then ask for help on the [gitter.im/typelevel/scala](https://gitter.im/typelevel/scala) and/or [gitter.im/scala/contributors](https://gitter.im/scala/contributors) channels to find out what needs to be done.
 Hopefully they will be able to advise if this is a macro or scalac problem, so don't raise a ticket on [issues.scala-lang.org](https://issues.scala-lang.org/secure/Dashboard.jspa) until you have confirmed where the problem is.

 It might also be appropriate for macro authors to provide alternative behaviour under the presentation compiler.
 As an example, consider the `cachedImplicit` macro within shapeless.
 It reports [false positives and can freeze the editor](https://github.com/milessabin/shapeless/issues/458).
 But if a variant of this macro was written to bypass the actual implementation, issuing a (configurable) warning, e.g. "This implicit derivation will be skipped in the editor", many developers would appreciate the workaround.

+## Anything else

+1. following the steps in "Problem starting the ENSIME server" to ensure all your software is recent (this solves more than you'd expect)
+1. check the [tickets flagged as FAQ for Emacs](https://github.com/ensime/ensime-emacs/issues?labels=FAQ) and do a quick search.
+1. check the [tickets flagged as FAQ on the server](https://github.com/ensime/ensime-server/issues?labels=FAQ) and do a quick search.